 This article is based on the paper ‘Detroit’s idle: the domestic sounds of labour’s foreign landscape’, in the July-September 2013 issue of Race & Class.
 The article is now open access, thanks to Sage.

 Note: This article gives the views of the authors, and not the position of USApp– American Politics and Policy, nor of the London School of Economics.

 Shana L. Redmond – University of Southern California

-Shana L. Redmond is assistant professor of American studies and ethnicity at the University of Southern California and the author of Anthem: social movements and the sound of solidarity in the African diaspora (NYU Press, 2014), which examines the sonic politics performed amongst and between organized Afro-diasporic publics in the twentieth century.
+Shana L. Redmond is Associate Professor of American studies and ethnicity at the University of Southern California and the author of Anthem: social movements and the sound of solidarity in the African diaspora (NYU Press, 2014), which examines the sonic politics performed amongst and between organized Afro-diasporic publics in the twentieth century.
 She tweets @ShanaRedmond.